 No. Our decisions are made by a committee of admission officers, and no single individual is responsible for shaping the outcome of an application.
 We ask that you update us through the applicant Pportal with significant changes since you initially applied, but it is unnecessary to reach out to a particular individual.

 We try to offer each applicant the opportunity to have a conversation with an alumnus/a volunteer.
 This is a chance for you to learn more about the Princeton experience and for us to learn more about you.
 Interviews take place after the Admission Office has received your application.
 You may choose on the application to opt out of the interview and this choice will not put you at any disadvantage in the admission process.
 If you do not opt out, you may receive an email inviting you to interview with a member of our Princeton Schools Committee in your area (if available).
 The alumni interviewer will contact you to arrange a convenient meeting time.
-Alumni interviews for the 2023-24 application cycle may be in person or virtual depending on the availability of the alumni.
+Alumni interviews may be in person or virtual depending on the availability of the alumni.
 The Admission Office has no preference between these two options.
 We include the interviewer’s comments in our review of your application.
 Interviews aren't required as part of the admission process, but we encourage candidates to accept the invitation.
 Do not be concerned if interviews are not available; we will give your application full consideration without an interview.
 Given the timeline, we will not be able to offer an interview to students who are participating in the QuestBridge National College Match as well as the Transfer Admission Program.

 Yes.
 For each year of attendance at Princeton, students must submit a new financial aid application.